b4sh0xf/b4sh0xf/README.md

 ## 🐱‍👤 __aboutme()

-- like web hacking and some reversing
+- i like to hack web and mobile applications, active directory and some reversing
 - trying to code in javascript, python, c and php
-- computer engineering in UFPE (brazil)
+- computer engineering in UFPE 🇧🇷
-- trying to understand how things work actually 🙀